The History of Kobey's Swap Meet

-This August, Kobey's Swap Meet celebrates thirty years of operation at the San Diego Sports Arena.
+Kobey's Swap Meet has operated at the San Diego Sports Arena location for nearly 33 years.
 Kobey's outdoor market is as much a San Diego success story as it is a place to find great bargains, unique items and hundreds of garage sales.

 Each member of the Kobey family has played a part in the market's accomplishments, from dad Monte, the business patriarch who opened the market in 1976, to his children and grandchildren who have appeared in company ads and now help run the swap meet.